 Though the use of virgin oak is not uncommon in scotch, Midleton is the first modern distillery to produce a virgin Irish oak-finished single pot still whiskey.
 Foresters carefully select a small number of oaks to be felled from woods on well-managed Irish estates.
 The oak travels to a cooperage in Spain to be quarter-sawn and seasoned for 15 months before the barrels are raised and returned to Midleton Distillery in County Cork.
 The third release of the highly collectible Dair Ghaelach series comes from seven trees grown in Knockrath Forest in Co.
 Wicklow, which yielded 42 barrels.
 These were filled with single pot still whiskeys matured in American oak, ranging from 15 to 28 years old, and finished in the virgin Irish oak casks for up to 2 years.

 Although the whiskeys are consistent in the main, the flavor differences among each of the trees are evident.
+Each tree’s number is noted above the ABV on the front label.
 Read on for notes on the entire Midleton Very Rare Dair Ghaelach Knockrath Forest series of single pot still Irish whiskeys, and check out the full Summer 2020 Buying Guide for more great whisky reviews!

 The Taste of the Forest